Venhoff-cpu/Python_exercises/README.md

 - **OrderSet** - class set-like object that maintains insertion order of items.
 - **ini2csv** - code to convert .editorconfig (.ini) into csv file.
 - **FuzzyStrings** - String based class implementing coamprison operators in non case sensitive way.
+- **meetup_date** - function that returns date of meet up based on the week and weekday.
 - **Other** - non classified exercises
 ## Status
 This repository will be updated at least ones every week with new exercises.